ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-bar-series/index.md

 ## Next Up

-Continue to the next section to learn about [area series](../charts-area-series/).
+Continue to the next section to learn about [histogram series](../charts-histogram-series/).